-Recently I wrote a post about Google Chromebook laptops that whether you should buy it or not.
-So today’s post is for those users who already own a Google Chromebook and want to root Chromebook.
+Recently I wrote a post about Google Chromebook laptops that whether you should buy them or not.
+So today’s post is for those users who already own a Google Chromebook and want to easily root Chromebook.

-And first, all credit goes to developer of aroc project. nolirium developer of aroc project made it possible to root android subsystem present in Chromebooks which help Chromebook user to run android application.
+And first, all credit goes to the developer of aroc project. solarium developer of aroc project made it possible to root android subsystem present in Chromebooks which help Chromebook user to run android application.
 Enough talks let move to the process.

 - Rootfs verification can be disabled by running the following commands, and then rebooting;